TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInConditions.rst

 Using site configuration in conditions
 ======================================

-Site configuration may be used in all conditions that use Symfony Expression language `Typo3ConditionFunctionsProvider` - at the moment this means in EXT:form variants and TypoScript conditions.
+Site configuration may be used in all conditions that use `Symfony`:pn: expression language `Typo3ConditionFunctionsProvider` - at the moment this means in EXT:form variants and `TypoScript`:pn: conditions.

 Two objects are available: `site` and `siteLanguage`.
 With `site` you can access the properties of the top level site configuration.